-You can easily add items to your Reminders using natural language:
+You can easily add items to your lists using reminder voice commands in natural language:

-If you don’t say anything else, Siri will ask you for further details of the reminder you want to create.
+If you don’t say anything else, Siri will ask you to provide further details of the reminder you want to create.

 Rather than taking several steps to create a reminder, you can give Siri the information it needs in one phrase, as well as specifying a preferred list.

 Hey Siri, add bread and milk to my shopping list

 You can ask Siri to remind you of something at a specific time.

 Hey Siri, Remind me to wish John happy birthday on the 5th of August